1968 American Football League playoffs: Western Division playoff

 In the second quarter, Kansas City got a golden opportunity to get back in the game when Dawson completed a 55-yard pass to receiver Otis Taylor, who managed to drag defensive back George Atkinson nearly twenty yards before he finally went down on the Raiders eight-yard line.
 But despite six plays after that as a result of a Raiders penalty, Kansas City could not get into the end zone and had to settle for Jan Stenerud's 10-yard field goal.
-Kansas City later blew another big opportunity after a Wilson put pinned the Raiders back on their own one-yard line.
+Kansas City later blew another big opportunity after a Wilson punt pinned the Raiders back on their own one-yard line.
 On the next play, Lamonica threw a pass right into the hands of Chiefs DB Bobby Bell, only to see him inexplicably drop the ball.
 Kansas City still managed to force a punt and got the ball back with great field position on the Raiders 38.
 On the next play, Dawson completed a 31-yard pass to receiver Frank Pitts, but once again Kansas City could not dent the goal line and settled for another Stenerud field goal, making the score 21–6.
 Kansas City seemed to be inching their way to a comeback, but it was snuffed out with twelve seconds left in the half, when Lamonica completed a long pass to Biletnikoff, who evaded three Chiefs defenders on the way to a 54-yard touchdown reception, giving the Raiders a 28–6 halftime lead.

 In the first half alone, Lamonica had completed nine passes for 220 yards and four touchdowns.

-Both teams blew scoring chances in the third quarter, as Dawson missed a 39-yard field goal, while Lamonica threw an incomplete pass on fourth and goal from the Chiefs 1-yard line.
-However, the period ended with Oakland driving into Chiefs territory, a drive that ended on with Lamonica's 5th touchdown pass, throwing a 35-yard scoring pass to Wells after the man covering accidentally fell down.
-He had a chance to tie Tom Flores's postseason record of six touchdown passes later on, but Wells ended up dropping a potential touchdown catch on the 3-yard line.
+Both teams blew scoring chances in the third quarter, as Stenerud missed a 39-yard field goal, while Lamonica threw an incomplete pass on fourth and goal from the Chiefs 1-yard line.
+However, the period ended with Oakland driving into Chiefs territory, a drive that ended with Lamonica's 5th touchdown pass, throwing a 35-yard scoring pass to Wells after the man covering accidentally fell down.
+He had a chance to tie Daryle LaMonica's postseason record of six touchdown passes later on, but Wells ended up dropping a potential touchdown catch on the 3-yard line.
 However, they did get to score two more times on field goals by veteran kicker George Blanda, which were set up by interceptions from defensive backs Willie Brown and Nemiah Wilson.